dotnet/Silk.NET/documentation/proposals/Proposal - Generic Math.md

 The main types defined for this proposal are two sets of vector types, `VectorNI<T>` and `VectorNF<T>` where `N` defines the dimensionality of the vector between 2 and 5.
 Aside from some notable exceptions the vector types will be expected to implement a similar api to the correlating one below (`VectorNI<T>` will follow `Vector2I<T>` and the `VectorNF<T>` will follow `Vector2F<T>`).

-Aside from the api below, the following constraints should also be followed:
+Aside from the api below, the following constraints **must** also be followed:
-- Three Dimensional Vectors should implement a CrossProduct function which takes another vector and returns the cross product with our original vector.
+- Three Dimensional Vectors **must** implement a Cross function which takes another vector and returns the cross product with our original vector.
 A static implementation of this function should be available as well.
-- Every Dimension should have the relevant number of properties (X and Y for Vector2, and X,Y,Z,W,V for Vector5) and relevant unit vectors
+- Every Dimension **must** have the relevant number of properties (X and Y for Vector2, and X,Y,Z,W,V for Vector5) and relevant unit vectors
-- Constructors for higher dimensions should include lower dimension variants that use the lower dimensions for their specific components (vector2 -> X,Y)
+- Constructors for higher dimensions **must** include lower dimension variants that use the lower dimensions for their specific components (vector2 -> X,Y)

 ```cs
 public readonly record struct Vector2I<TScalar> : IEquatable<Vector2I<TScalar>>,